space-concordia-robotics/robotics-prototype/README.md

 Note: I didn't look into adding libraries yet but I'm pretty sure you want to place them in the platformio/lib folder.
 See [platformio lib help page](http://docs.platformio.org/en/latest/userguide/lib/index.html) to learn more

+### Systemd services

+[This link](https://gist.github.com/pdp7/d4770a6ba17e666848796bf5cfd0caee) explains how to setup a systemd service in steps.

+#### Ethernet config service

+The odroid has two ethernet network types:

+- `WiredConnection1` for when it is being connected to a regular router
+- `RoverOBC` for when it is being connected to the RocketM900 radio

+On bootup, if an ethernet cable is plugged in, the config script will switch to `WiredConnection1` and attemp to ping google server as a test.
+If the test fails, the `RoverOBC` connection type is selected.

+This was accomplished by running `syncConfigEthernet.sh` and setting up a systemd startup service to run `runEthernetConfig`.

-### IP emailer service
+#### IP emailer service

-The odroid will send an email with its local IP address every time it boots
+The odroid will send an email with its local IP address every time it boots, after having run the ethernet config service.

 This was accomplished by running `syncEmailer.sh` and adding setting up a systemd startup service to run `runEmailer`.

-[This link](https://gist.github.com/pdp7/d4770a6ba17e666848796bf5cfd0caee) explains how to setup a systemd service in steps.

 Let Peter know if you want to be added to this mailing list.

 ### Remote connect from home

+**NOTE:** This will only work if the odroid is powered up and connected to the internet at Concordia.

-- Open a terminal (I recommend git bash if you're using windows)
+- Open a terminal (git bash is recommended if you're using windows)
 - SSH into Concordia's network with your netname (type the following into the terminal):
 ```
 ssh net_name@login.encs.concordia.ca